Three photographs of a hazy morning with trees to the far left and right, and a body of steamy water in the background.

 Suzanne Révy, Fog Along the Concord River , 2019, Photograph Triptych

-Three photographs of a winter landscape with leafless trees and a body of water behind them.
+Three photographs of a winter landscape with leafless trees and a frost covered field behind them.